Businesses in Alma, Illinois

 Alma Illinois William Hester pear shed Nora Clow

-The barn and shed are still there.
+The barn and shed are still there, and west of the old family home.

 (B-59a) Gillium Wilson and Mattie Purcell in Alma